raffis/mongodb-query-exporter/README.md

 | MDBEXPORTER_LOG_ENCODING | Log format                               |
 | MDBEXPORTER_BIND         | Bind address for the HTTP server         |

-Note if you have multiple collectors you can inject an env variable for the MongoDB connection URI like:
+Note if you have multiple MongoDB servers you can inject an env variable for each instead using `MDBEXPORTER_MONGODB_URI`:

 1. `MDBEXPORTER_SERVER_0_MONGODB_URI=mongodb://srv1:27017`
 2. `MDBEXPORTER_SERVER_1_MONGODB_URI=mongodb://srv2:27017`